benitomartin/mlops-llm-trade-crypto/services/candles/README.md

     CANDLE_SECONDS=60
     EMIT_INCOMPLETE_CANDLES=True

+## Steps

+The "Candles Service App" serves as both a consumer (of the Trades topic) and a producer (for the Candles topic).

+### Trades Service App → Quix Streams Consumer Group

+- Consumes raw trade data from the Kafka Trades topic using Quix Streams.

+- Aggregates this data into 60-second candles using a tumbling window approach.

+### Set Up Candles Kafka (Redpanda) Topic

+- A Kafka topic is set up in Redpanda to store and stream the candles data.

+### Quix Streams Consumer Group → Write Data to Candles Kafka Topic

+- After processing, the Quix Streams Consumer Group publishes the generated candles to the Kafka Candles topic in Redpanda.

 ## Partitions

 While running both, trades and candles, each on a terminal, if you try to run candles on a separate one, it won't work and will stay idle.
-Then, if we stop the activa candle topic, the idle treminal will automatically start running.
+Then, if we stop the active candle topic, the idle terminal will automatically start running.

 But doing partitions, will allow to scale up and down as kafka assigns consumers to partitions, so that the candles can run on 2 or more terminals (partitions).

+## Set up your environment

+To create a new environment for this service and create a lockfile, run:

+    uv venv -p 3.11.0 .venv
+    source .venv/bin/activate

+    # Install `uv` optional dependencies:
+    uv add pip --optional dev

+    make req

+## Commands

+From `docker-compose` folder:

+    # Start single Redpanda broker and Redpanda Console
+    make start-redpanda

+    # Stop single Redpanda broker and Redpanda Console
+    make stop-redpanda

+From `service/candles` folder:

+    # Start candles streaming service
+    make run

+For other make commands run:

+    # Command to run "make help"
+    make

+    # Output sample
+    req                            Install requirements
+    run                            Run Trades Service App
+    ruff                           Run Ruff linter
+    clean                          Clean up generated files
+    help                           Display this help message

 ## Inspect docker network

     docker network ls

     docker network ls --filter driver=bridge

     docker network inspect redpanda_network

 The inspect command shall give both containers as per `redpanda.yml` file under `Containers`: